Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 1 : How are AUIs currently being used?

 \subsection{Type of target users}

-In the 48 studies, two main types of target users are identified, as well as the types of users to which the applications are adapted.
-It indicates that applications do not adapt to all types of users who use the app, which may depend on the user's role and the task they perform through the application.
-As Table \ref{tab:RQ1general} shows, the first type is the \emph{general public} who have chronic diseases or who are eager to prevent from RFCD.
-The other type is \emph{healthcare professionals} who are responsible for overseeing, monitoring, or managing the health status of users.
-46 studies (81\%) targeted the general public users.
-The remaining 2 studies are restricted to health professionals only.
-Additionally, we found 7 studies (15\%) targeted both groups of users.
-Among them, four proposed solutions only adapt to the general public needs (S2, S13, S15 and S21).
-This can be explained by the role played by health professionals in these applications, who are mainly supervising and monitoring other users.
-As a result, there is less need for these applications to adapt to health professionals.
-It is also important to note that these applications are targeting different \emph{age groups} of users (see Table \ref{tab:RQ1general}).
-Although the target audience is an important part of developing AUI, the literature was scant on this matter.
-According to our findings, more than half (58\%) of the articles did not report the target audience of the study.
-Older adults receive the most attention (13 studies, 27\%).
-Of the remaining studies, three studies specifically targeted children, one study targeted adults, and one study targeted adolescents.
+Among the 48 studies, two primary categories of target users are identified, alongside the target users to whom the applications are adapted.
+It highlights that applications do not universally cater to all app users, contingent upon factors such as user roles and tasks performed through the application.
+As Table \ref{tab:RQ1general} shows, the first type of target users is the \emph{general public} who have chronic diseases or who are eager to prevent RFCD.
+The other type is \emph{healthcare professionals} who are responsible for overseeing, monitoring, or managing the health status of other users.
+46 of the included studies (81\%) adapted the UI for the general public users, while the remaining 2 studies focus exclusively on adapting it for healthcare professionals.
+Furthermore, 7 studies (15\%) are designed to target both user groups, with 4 of them solely focusing on adapting for the general public (S2, S13, S15 and S21).
+This trend can be attributed to the engagement of health professionals in these applications, primarily serving as supervisors and monitors for other users \citep{mukhiya2020adaptive}.
+As a result, there has been a reduced demand for adaptation catering to health professionals.
+It is worth noting that the target age groups of applications varied among the studies, with older adults being the most prevalent (13 studies, 27\%), followed by specific age groups such as children, adults, and adolescents in a limited number of studies.
+However, it is crucial to emphasise that the reporting of demographic information about target audiences in the literature is generally lacking, with over half of the articles (58\%) omitting this information.
+This observation also suggests that the application is designed to accommodate a diverse range of users, irrespective of their age.